PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * improved the space shortage message in TA
   * don't check missing files with LFC when site is already set
   * added -9 to killTask
   * added forceKill for prod jobs